hstreamdb/docs/docs/sql/sql-overview.md

 SQL inputs are made up of a series of statements.
 Each statement is made up of a series of tokens and ends in a semicolon (`;`).

 A token can be a keyword argument, an identifier, a literal, an operator, or a special character.
-The details of the rules can be found in the [BNFC grammar file](https://github.com/hstreamdb/hstream/blob/master/hstream-sql/etc/SQL.cf) or [generated alex file](https://github.com/hstreamdb/hstream/blob/master/hstream-sql/etc/Lex.x).
+The details of the rules can be found in the [BNFC grammar file](https://github.com/hstreamdb/hstream/blob/master/hstream-sql/etc/SQL.cf).
 Normally, tokens are separated by whitespace.

 The following examples are syntactically valid SQL statements: